 There are some fantastic secure drives and portable SSD drives that add some extra security to your files, and have exceptionally fast read and write speeds.
 Still, the best external hard drives are more reasonably priced, which means you can spend on getting more storage space.
 And, they might be the perfect solution if you don’t need the fastest speeds or something that can survive getting knocked around in the bottom of a bag.

 Because you can take the best external hard drives wherever you go, and can store a ton of data, these drives are perfect for backing up important files and taking them on the go.
-So, with Amazon Prime Day approaching, along with all the deals that brings, there's never been a better time to check out the best external hard drives you can buy today.

 - We've also featured the best external Mac harddrives.